Green's function for the three-variable Laplace equation: Mathematical exposition

 The free-space circular cylindrical Green's function (see below) is given in terms of the reciprocal distance between two points.
 The expression is derived in Jackson's Classical Electrodynamics.
-Using the Green's function for the three-variable Laplace equation, one can integrate the Poisson equation in order to determine the potential function.
+Using the Green's function for the three-variable Laplace operator, one can integrate the Poisson equation in order to determine the potential function.
 Green's functions can be expanded in terms of the basis elements (harmonic functions) which are determined using the separable coordinate systems for the linear partial differential equation.
 There are many expansions in terms of special functions for the Green's function.
 In the case of a boundary put at infinity with the boundary condition setting the solution to zero at infinity, then one has an infinite-extent Green's function.
-For the three-variable Laplace equation, one can for instance expand it in the rotationally invariant coordinate systems which allow separation of variables.
+For the three-variable Laplace operator, one can for instance expand it in the rotationally invariant coordinate systems which allow separation of variables.
 For instance: